 In Part 1 of this blog series, we went through the topics of how to discover identities, workloads, data, and security for your tenant to tenant migration project.
 Part 2 of this series covers the migration itself, like which workloads can be moved, what needs to be done to prepare for the migration, what data can be migrated, if there are any gotchas to expect, and public available PowerShell scripts that make your life a little bit easier.

 Microsoft has about 258 million paid seats for Office 365, The Verge reported in April 2020.
 As a “shared medium” for a lot of organizations around the globe, it should be clear that there must be limits in the Microsoft 365 ecosystem, e. g. message size limits or Teams member limits.
-In this blog we are covering recipient limits in Exchange Online.
+In this blog we'll cover recipient limits in Exchange Online.

-Have you rad part 1 yet?
-This is a hefty topic, thus we had to break it up to two blogs.
-In part 1, Dominik Hoeffling goes over Outlook Mobile security basics, securing access to the service,securing the mobile client, and more!
+Have you read Part 1 of this blog series yet?
+Enterprise Outlook mobile deployment is a hefty topic, which is why we had to break it up to two blogs.
+In Part 1, Dominik Hoefling goes over Outlook Mobile security basics, securing access to the service, securing the mobile client, and more!